 In my earlier example, I paid little attention to what my then-wife felt, thought, or wanted to say.
 Besides not asking the above questions, I was mainly in a hurry.
 There was always a 'please understand me' feeling hanging over me, as if it wasn't important to understand her.

-Actions to Avoid Receiving Verbal Abuse:
+Actions to Avoid Receiving Verbal Violence:

-As a recipient of verbal abuse, you have more influence than you might think.
+As a recipient of verbal vilolence, you have more influence than you might think.
 While factors like upbringing, self-esteem, and social status play a role, there are practical strategies you can apply to protect yourself and improve the situation.

 Request Time: If a conversation is emotionally charged, ask if it's possible to discuss the topic later.
 This gives you the opportunity to organize your thoughts and allows the other person time to calm down.